When it comes to investing, experts believe that psychology is more important than IQ.

 Warren Buffett once said "Investing is not a game where the guy with the 160 IQ beats the guy with the 130 IQ.”

-Isaac Newton, one of the smartest humans in history,
+Isaac Newton, perhaps the smartest person ever,

 lost a fortune in South Sea stock.